 Inside: This Easy DIY Pallet Towel rack is a simple, cheap and quick project that is perfect for bathroom organization and adds style.

 Are you a fan of bathroom towel bars?
 It seems no one in my family knows how to get the towel folded just right to hang on a towel bar.
 And if there’s a wet towel hanging on a towel bar it looks messy.

 Drum roll…enter towel hooks.

-Towel hooks, such as this Pallet Towel Rack, is multi-purpose for drying wet towels and also looks stylish.
+Towel hooks, such as this Pallet Towel Rack, are multi-purpose for drying wet towels and also looks stylish.
 The learning curve to hang a towel on a hook seems to be much lower than the towel bar.
 Hoorah!
 Plus with the same amount of space, this towel rack and can dry four towels, while a towel bar can efficiently only dry one towel at a time.

 So grab that pallet board or piece of scrap wood laying around let’s get started with this simple DIY.
 It adds a nice rustic, farmhouse or industrial look to the room.
 Add some pretty patterned towels and now you have added character to your bathroom walls.